PROGRAMS YOU SHOULD KNOW ABOUT:

 Pregnancy

-According to the Centers for Disease Control (CDC), 75% of people who are trying to get pregnant do not stop drinking alcohol, and the national prevalence of Fetal Alcohol Spectrum Disorder (FASD) is estimated to be between 2-5% (4).
+According to the Centers for Disease Control (CDC), 75% of people who are trying to get pregnant do not stop drinking alcohol, and the national prevalence of Fetal Alcohol Spectrum Disorder (FASD) is estimated to be between 2-5% (4) or one out of every 20-50 babies.

-Chronic alcohol use is associated with decreased intestinal absorption, which can lead to malnutrition and deficiencies of many nutrients, including folic acid (1).
+Chronic alcohol use by adults is associated with decreased absorption of nutrients, which can lead to the pregnant person experiencing deficiencies of many nutrients, including folic acid, which is important for fetal brain growth (1).

 Binge drinking is defined as a pattern of drinking that brings a person's blood alcohol concentration (BAC) to 0.08 g/dl or above.
 This typically happens when men consume 5 or more drinks or women consume 4 or more drinks in about 2 hours.
 Most people who binge drink do not have a severe alcohol use disorder.